 No person with a Cluster B personality type is going to be all bad 100% of the time.
-Most are well liked, charming, situational abusers who count on victim shame and fear to keep their dirty little secrets from being shared in the open.
+Most are well-liked, charming, situational abusers who count on victim shame and fear to keep their dirty little secrets from being shared in the open.

 Pointing out a parent’s poor choices of how to approach co-parenting is not insulting them or something that should be done to “hurt”.
-The reason why pointing out patterns and habits narcissistic people engage in is to A) help victims understand what is personal and what’s simply a product of a caustic person’s nature and B) because once you point out a flaw in thinking or error in judgement one can find a workaround or offer up a request for conflict resolution.
+The reason why pointing out patterns and habits narcissistic people engage in is to A) help victims understand what is personal and what’s simply a product of a caustic person’s nature and B) because once you point out a flaw in thinking or error in judgment one can find a workaround or offer up a request for conflict resolution.

 Approach co-parenting with a Malignant Narcissist or a Dark Triad from a completely gray rock perspective.
-Keep your child’s self-esteem and needs in mind, noting that the Cluster B parent is the person most likely to spend the rest of their natural born life failing them.
+Keep your child’s self-esteem and needs in mind, noting that the Cluster B parent is the person most likely to spend the rest of their natural-born life failing them.